Randy Arozarena Player Props: Rays vs. Phillies

-The Tampa Bay Rays, including Randy Arozarena (.302 on-base percentage in past 10 games, 94 points below season-long percentage), battle starting pitcher Taijuan Walker and the Philadelphia Phillies at Tropicana Field, Wednesday at 6:40 PM ET.
+The Tampa Bay Rays, including Randy Arozarena (.205 batting average in his past 10 games), battle starting pitcher Cristopher Sanchez and the Philadelphia Phillies at Tropicana Field, Thursday at 6:40 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Phillies.
+He had a one-hit showing in his last game (1-for-4) against the Phillies.

 Randy Arozarena Game Info & Props vs. the Phillies